Prince Written Word, the Messenger of Faith

-- In the Blood: It's implied that he is a Reincarnation of one of Golden Scepter's Generals from the Imperium era, who faithfully served him until he turned traitor during the "Aurum Apostasy" event after Golden Scepter torched an entire city to the ground as punishment for encouraging religious worship of him.
+- In the Blood: It's implied that he is a Reincarnation of General Faithful Belief, who faithfully served Golden Scepter as one of his Golden Generals until he turned traitor after Golden Scepter torched an entire city to the ground as punishment for encouraging religious worship of him.
 Golden Scepter strongly suspects as much, though Luminiferous points out that even if it is true, his son is still different from his past incarnation in many ways.

 J - O

 - Karmic Jackpot: During one of his travels, Written Word came across a backwater Pony kingdom, and naturally, he would help out the locals just like how he would help out his subjects back in the Terran Empire, even though said locals distrusted him at the time for looking shady.
 Eventually, Written Word's kindness would pay off in a huge way - after rescuing a crowd of civilians who were forcibly conscripted by the Church to fight another pointless war, he would later inspire his surviving soldiers to empower each other with the same faith and trust that they showed him, allowing everyone to defeat and kill the demons responsible for the kingdom's corruption.
 This would directly lead to Written Word's Ascension, and though he passed out afterwards from untreated injuries and sheer exhaustion, he was able to get prompt medical attention because he had done so much to help everyone.